 You May Be Able to Establish Secondary Service Connection

-Hyperhidrosis is a secondary condition of many different types of service-connected disabilities.
-For example, hyperhidrosis can stem from anxiety, diabetes, or nervous system disorders, and more.
 Depending on your situation, you may have developed one of these disorders or diseases due to your military service.

 The compensation you receive each month depends on the severity of your hyperhidrosis.
 VA uses specific criteria to rate the severity of your condition.
 They are as follows:

-- 0 percent: $0 per month
+- 0%: $0 per month

-- 30 percent: $435.69 per month
+- 30%: $467.39 per month

 Determine Your Reason for Denial